 Administrative staff is extensively connected between the two sites.
-Clear and transparent communication around all aspects of the recruitment process.
+There is clear and transparent communication around all aspects of the recruitment process.
 Onboarding is experienced as professional and satisfactory, both the formal and informal parts.

-The speed and efficiency of HR processes was particularly highlighted and is another example of the UNIC-Health autonomy, noting that HR staff have recently been increased, to support school expansion.
-Same processes are planned for Athens branch.
-Leadership described processes for performance management, including terminating contracts when necessary.
+The speed and efficiency of HR processes was particularly highlighted, and is another example of the UNIC-Health autonomy, noting that HR staff have recently been increased, to support school expansion.
+The same processes are planned for the Athens branch.
+Leadership described processes for performance management, including terminating contracts when absolutely necessary.